 Another one of my favorite sergers is the Brother Designio DZ1234.
 It is a 4-thread maximum serger machine that uses two needles.
 Most users of this machine only have positive things to say about it, and I’m no different.
 I love this machine.

 It seems the only negative feedbacks I saw all had to do with the threading.
 I cannot for the life of me understand how some people find it difficult to follow simple step-by-step instructions to thread the machine.
 If you come across such feedbacks, I urge you to disregard them.
 Threading this machine is a breeze.
 The instructions are clear, well-illustrated, and color-coded to make it easy for you to thread.
 The only negative is that the machine comes with an inadequate set of threads.
-I’ll advise you to get rid of those threads and purchase a good quality set of threads for the machine to save yourself a headache.
+I’ll advise you to get rid of those threads and purchase a good quality set of threads for the machine and save yourself a headache.

 The machine sews through most types of fabrics, from light curtains to four layers of denim, without any issues.
 The differential feed has a range of 0.2 mm to 2.0 mm.
 It means you can sew through any material without puckering and stretching.
 The ability to adjust stitch length & width, thread tension and presser foot pressure contribute to beautiful straight and clean stitching.

 It comes with retractable knife feature that lets you disengage the knife with the flick of a lever.
 This allows you to make decorative stitching without trimming the edges of your fabric.

 This machine also comes with three additional presser feet.
 A piping foot, a gathering foot, and a blind hem stitch foot for hemming.
 The machine sews the following types of stitches; a four-thread and three-thread overlock stitch, narrow & rolled hem stitches, and ribbon lock stitches.